Purchases journal

 Explanation of columns:

-The entries in seven columns shown in above format of purchases journal are made as follow:
+The entries in the seven columns shown in the above format of the purchases journal are made as follows:

-1. Date column: Date column is used to record the date on which the invoice belonging to goods purchased is received.
+1. Date column: The date column is used to record the date on which the invoice belonging to goods purchased is received.

 2. Supplier column: The supplier’s name is written in this column.
 Some businesses also include a brief description of goods purchased in this column.